Proximity effect and spatial Kibble-Zurek mechanism in atomic Fermi gases with inhomogeneous pairing interactions: Results and discussions

-Since the BdG equation is based on the mean-field BCS treatment~\cite{BdG-book}, the exponents from our calculations are expected to agree with the prediction from the spatial KZM based on the Ginzburg-Landau theory.
-The exponent $\nu=1/2$ of the uniform system leads to $\xi\sim\alpha^{-1/3}$, where $\nu/(1+\nu)=1/3$, for the spatial KZM.
-Here $\alpha L=c/d$ represents the slope of the interaction ramp, or the transition rate in real space.
-The correlation lengths $\xi_F$ and $\xi_C$ from $F(x)$ and $C(r)$ in a selected case of the spatial quench are shown in Fig.~\ref{fig:sq-xi-vs-alpha}.
-For $F(x)$, the power-law form \eqref{eq:power-law} again fits better, but the exponential form \eqref{eq:exp-decay} gives close answers despite more significant deviations.
-In contrast, the power-law form cannot reasonably fit to $C(r)$ while the exponential form fits reasonably well, as shown in Fig.~\ref{fig:sq-xi-vs-alpha}.
-The bottom panel of Fig.~\ref{fig:sq-xi-vs-alpha} shows the scaling behavior of $\xi_F$ and $\xi_C$ with respect to $\alpha$, which allows us to extract their exponents as summarized in Table \ref{table:2}.
-Different from the step-function quench, here we have a large window to establish the power-law dependence of the correlation lengths on $\alpha$ for the spatial quench.
-The exponent from $C(r)$ is close to the prediction $1/3$ from the spatial KZM.
-In contrast, the exponents from $F(x)$ are twice or larger when compared to the spatial KZM prediction.
-We have checked the scaling behavior of the correlation lengths independently for the parameters $c$ and $d$ and confirmed the consistency with the scaling with respect to $\alpha=c/(dL)$.
+For the spatial quench, the pairing interaction ramps down linear from the superfluid region to zero in the normal-gas region within a distance $d$.
+Figure~\ref{fig:sq-plots} shows the profiles of density, order parameter $\Delta$, and pair wavefunction $F$ for a selective case of spatial quench.
+The linear-ramp region of the interaction leads to more complicated behavior between the bulks of the superfluid and normal gas.
+For $F(x)$, the power-law form \eqref{eq:power-law} again fits the penetration better, but the exponential form \eqref{eq:exp-decay} gives close answers despite more significant deviations.
+In contrast, the power-law form cannot reasonably fit to $C(r)$ in the normal-gas regime while the exponential form $C_0 \exp(-r/\xi_C)$ fits reasonably well, as shown in Fig.~\ref{fig:sq-scaling} (a) and (b).

+After extracting the correlation lengths $\xi_F$ and $\xi_C$ from the fitting, their scaling behavior according to Eq.~\eqref{eq:BCSKZM} are analyzed in Fig.~\ref{fig:sq-scaling} (c).
+Despite the non-analytic behavior of $f(\xi)$, the correlation length $\xi_F$ from the pair wavefunction follows the relation~\eqref{eq:BCSKZM}, as the linear fit on the plot suggests.
+In contrast, the correlation length $\xi_C$ from the correlation function exhibits observable deviations from the scaling behavior of Eq.~\eqref{eq:BCSKZM}, possibly due to higher-order correlations.
+Therefore, the spatial quench of Fermi superfluid differentiates the correlation lengths $\xi_F$ and $\xi_C$ from the BdG equation, and the correlation length $\xi_F$ follows the scaling behavior predicted by the spatial KZM according to the mean-field BCS theory.

+Different from the step-function quench, here we have a larger window to check scaling of the correlation lengths with respect to the slope $\alpha$ for the spatial quench.
+Moreover, we have checked the scaling behavior of the correlation lengths independently for the parameters $c$ and $d$ and confirmed the consistency of the scaling with respect to $\alpha$.
 For the range of $\alpha$ tested in our study, the chemical potential is around $\mu\sim0.9 E_f^0$, again indicating the system is in the BCS regime with half filling.
 However, the chemical potential can change for lower filling as $\alpha$ changes.
+The density change that affects $k_f$ is virtually non-observable as $d$ changes in our study.